jamesrichter/jamesrichter.github.io/_posts/2022-07-29-cracking-the-binding-problem.md

 What is an object?
 In real life, an object is a discrete chunk of stuff that acts on its own.
 For example, a ball.
 I could conceivably throw the ball, and it would move on its own through real space, possibly interacting with other objects.
 However, not all objects necessarily move.
 Something like a fire hydrant you would never see move, but still counts as an object.
-However, due to the magic of parallax, we can still visually distinguish movement of the fire hydrant, not because of the hydrant moving, but because of the way the observing eye moves.
+Due to the magic of parallax, we can still visually distinguish movement of the fire hydrant, not because of the hydrant moving, but because of the way the observing eye moves.
 In the visual world, background elements like clouds, mountains, sky can also be objects.
 This is a convenient definition because it lets us assign any pixel in our visual world to an object, even if it’s part of the background.
 If we are using movement as our basis for distinguishing objects, we may not be able to determine the objectness of background elements that don’t move.
 However, I still believe that motion is important for distinguishing objects, as it can be a “giveaway” when one object moves independently of the rest of the visual world.
 As a side note, some datasets such as coloured Multi-dSprites (Burgess et al., 2019) and CLEVR only use static images, whereas others such as the GQN dataset (Eslami et al., 2018), and ShapeStacks (Groth et al., 2018) use video.
 Our algorithm should be good at both.